Sprache: Englisch

 Anbieter: AHA-BUCH GmbH, Einbeck, Deutschland

 Taschenbuch.
 Zustand: Neu.
-Druck auf Anfrage Neuware - Printed after ordering - The role of language as a bridge between learning disability and psychiatric disorder is the unifying theme of this wide-ranging book.
-The editors of this text give particular emphasis to attention deficit hyperactivity disorder, dyslexia, and autistic disorder.
-Contributors seek explanations for the dual incidence of psychiatric and language disorder by considering research in developmental, cognitive and biological fields, and speculate on the contribution of new imaging modalities.
-Essays cover topical issues such as syndrome definition in dyslexia, acquired memory disorder in childhood, and biology-behavior correspondence, as well as a range of treatment options.
-Enlivened with case vignettes, and offering insights into the range of current thinking on language and behavior, this will prove to be a rich resource.
+Druck auf Anfrage Neuware - Printed after ordering - Language as a connecting bridge between learning disability and psychiatric disorder is the unifying theme of this wide-ranging book.
+Particular prominence is given to attention deficit hyperactivity disorder, dyslexia and autistic disorder.
+Explanations for the comorbidity of psychiatric and language disorder are sought in developmental, cognitive and biological fields, the contribution of imaging modalities is considered and implications for aetiology, treatment and rehabilitation are explored.
+Topical issues such as syndrome definition in dyslexia, acquired memory disorder in childhood and biology-behaviour correspondence are well covered, as are a range of treatment options.
+A final section is devoted to outcome studies.
+Enlivened with case vignettes, and offering insights into the range of current thinking on language and behaviour, this book is a rich resource for professionals and advanced students concerned with child health and development, offering ideas for a unified view of language, learning and behaviour problems.